Apologia Science has been the best for our family. I wanted to share some of our FAVORITE projects from Apologia

 Why?
 Because if you’re like me you want to SEE why people love something.
 Not just hear about it right?
 So, here have been some of our FAVORITE projects from Apologia science.

 Bird Feeders~Flying Creatures of the 5th Day

 This is without a doubt our favorite project from Apologia.
-Kristen actually took it to the science fair and placed second with it.
+My middle actually took it to the science fair and placed second with it.
 It was SO much fun!

 The basic concept was to determine whether or not birds have a preference over the color of the feeder.
 We could tell no big difference in our bird feeders, but the red one weighed a little less after a few days, so our conclusion was that birds preferred over green 🙂

 Dissection~Land Animals of the 6th Day

 My middle absolutely LOVED dissecting in Land Animals.
 The snake kind of sort of freaked me out!
 But, her and her dad really loved it!

 This really is a great way to learn different parts of the animal.
 She learned lots of different terms.
 And got some great one on one time with her dad.